-Under EC Council Directive 2003/48/EC (the "Directive") on the taxation of savings income, each member state is required to provide to the tax authorities of other member states details of certain payments of interest or similar income paid or secured by a person established in its jurisdiction to, or for the benefit of, an individual resident in that other member state or to certain limited types of entities established in another member state.
+Under EC Council Directive 2003/48/EC (the "Savings Directive") on the taxation of savings income, each member state is required to provide to the tax authorities of other member states details of certain payments of interest or similar income paid or secured by a person established in a member state to, or for the benefit of, an individual resident in that other member state or to certain limited types of entities established in another member state.
 On March 24, 2014, the Council of the European Union adopted a Council Directive amending and broadening the scope of the requirements described above.
 Member states are required to apply these new requirements from January 1, 2017.
-The changes will expand the range of payments covered by the Directive, in particular to include additional types of income payable on securities.
-The amending Directive may also expand the circumstances in which payments must be reported, which will apply to payments made to, or secured for, persons, entities or legal arrangements (including trusts) where certain conditions are satisfied, and may in some cases apply where the person, entity or arrangement is established or effectively managed outside of the European Union.
+The changes will expand the range of payments covered by the Savings Directive, in particular to include additional types of income payable on securities.
+The amending Directive may also expand the circumstances in which payments that indirectly benefit an individual resident in a member state must be reported, which will apply to payments made to, or secured for, persons, entities or legal arrangements (including trusts) where certain conditions are satisfied, and may in some cases apply where the person, entity or arrangement is established or effectively managed outside of the European Union.

 For a transitional period, Luxembourg and Austria are required (unless during that period they elect otherwise) to operate a withholding system in relation to such payments.
 The changes referred to above will broaden the types of payments subject to withholding in those member states which still operate a withholding system when they are implemented.
-In April 2013, the Luxembourg Government announced its intention to abolish the withholding system with effect from January 1, 2015, in favor of automatic information exchange under the Directive.
+In accordance with the law of November 25, 2014, Luxembourg elect out of the withholding system, in favor of an automatic information exchange under the Savings Directive with effect as of from January 1, 2015.